closerbymohan/mindmeld-js-sdk/README.md

 # Expect Labs mindmeld-js-sdk Reference

-This is the Expect Labs MindMeld JavaScript SDK, mindmeld-2.0.js.
+This is the reference document for Expect Labs' MindMeld JavaScript SDK, mindmeld-2.0.js.

 [Documentation Link][sdkDocsLink]